lorenmt/mtan/README.md

 ### Visual Decathlon Challenge (Many-to-Many)
 We have also provided source code for the recently proposed [Visual Decathlon Challenge](http://www.robots.ox.ac.uk/~vgg/decathlon/) for which we build MTAN based on [Wide Residual Network](https://arxiv.org/abs/1605.07146) from the implementation [here](https://github.com/meliketoy/wide-resnet.pytorch).

-To run the code, first download the dataset and devkit at the official Visual Decathlon Challenge website [here](http://www.robots.ox.ac.uk/~vgg/decathlon/#download) and put it in the folder `visual_decathlon'.
+To run the code, first download the dataset and devkit at the official Visual Decathlon Challenge website [here](http://www.robots.ox.ac.uk/~vgg/decathlon/#download) and put it in the folder `visual_decathlon`.
 Then, put `decathlon_mean_std.pickle` into the folder of the downloaded dataset `decathlon-1.0-data`.

 Finally, run `python model_wrn_mtan.py` for training `python model_wrn_eval.py --dataset 'imagenet' and 'notimagenet'` for evaluation and `python coco_results.py` for COCO format for online evaluation.